Fashion Model Resume Guide + Tips + Example

 - Agent collaboration

 - Photoshoot procedures

 - Audition techniques

 - Problem resolution

-- Maintained readiness for all jobs by keeping up with proper self-care and effective stress management strategies.
+- Maintain readiness for all jobs by keeping up with proper self-care and effective stress management strategies.

 - Consistently help grow brands’ social media follower count by at least 10% per partnership deal.

-- Modeled garments such as dresses, coats, underclothing and swimwear
+- Model garments such as dresses, coats, underclothing and swimwear.

 - Met with creatives and agents almost daily for auditions and planning shoots.

 - Collaborated with photographers and directors to achieve their creative visions.